 This application is developed and maintained by David P. Shorthouse using specimen data periodically downloaded from the Global Biodiversity Information Facility (GBIF) and authentication provided by ORCID.
 It was launched in August 2018 as a submission to the annual Ebbe Nielsen Challenge.
 Since then, wikidata identifiers were integrated to capture the names, birth, and dates of death for deceased biologists to help maximize downstream data integration and engagement.

-The approximately 190M specimen records processed in this project have content in their recordedBy (collector) or identifiedBy Darwin Core fields and are refreshed every few weeks.
+The approximately 193M specimen records processed in this project have content in their recordedBy (collector) or identifiedBy Darwin Core fields and are refreshed every few weeks.
 Names of collectors and determiners are parsed and cleaned using the test-driven dwc_agent ruby gem available for free integration in other projects.
 Similarity of people names is scored using a graph theory method outlined by R.D.M.
 Page and incorporated as a method in the dwc_agent gem.
 These scores are used to help expand the search for candidate specimens, presented in order of greatest to least probable.
 If you declared alternate names in your ORCID account such as a maiden name or if aliases are mentioned in wikidata profiles, these are used to search for candidate specimen records.
-Processing 190M specimen records is an intensive though repeatable process using MIT-licensed, open source code.
+Processing this large number of specimen records is an intensive though repeatable process using MIT-licensed, open source code.

 Specimens used in the analyses for published papers are found by downloading cited data packages (less than 100MB zipped) that GBIF serves on behalf of the research community and then reattributed to collectors or determiners.
 The outcome is comparable to the common practice in taxonomy whereby authors of new species descriptions acknowledge the critical role collectors play in museum and biodiversity science.